dnivanthaka/pinmonitor/README.md

 - Must be run as sudo

 ### Builiding/Compiling and Running
-- Clone this repository and issue make
+- Clone this repository and issue "make"
 - Run as "sudo ./pinmon"

 ### Stopping the service [For now]